stackbit-projects/sam-dev-15e8b/_posts/2021-04-28-magic-mirror.md

 ---
-title: Building a magic mirror
+title: Building a Magic Mirror
 subtitle: >-
   Constructing a one way mirror with my old laptop screen for a daily dashboard and a fun message from friends!